starch0/starch0/README.md

 Im a tech enthusiant from Brazil.
 I am currently pursuing a degree in analysis and systems development.
 I absolutely love diving into automate things, solving problems, make machine do some tricks.
 I like to write about things i found interesting.
+I like to learn by doing(or trying) things.
 <h2 align="left">Find me on</h2>

 <div align="left">